Pilotguide9897/README-EZ/Develop/readme.md

 3

 ## Usage
-e
+4

 ## Contributing
-seven
+4

 ## Tests
-eight
+5

 ## Questions

-* If you have any questions concerning this application, do not hesitate to reach me at yours.
+* If you have any questions concerning this application, do not hesitate to reach me at 2.
-* You may also view my GitHub profile at http://github.com/mine.
+* You may also view my GitHub profile at http://github.com/1.